 All our activities are overseen by Council, our board of trustees.
 Where necessary, smaller committees deal with specific areas of business which require additional expertise, such as publishing or finance.
 Details of all CA boards and committees are given below.

-- The next meeting of Council will be on 27 March 2021.
+- The next meeting of Council will be on 6 November 2021 at 11am.

-- The next meeting of the Teaching Board will be on 20 March 2021.
+- The next meeting of the Teaching Board will be on 2 October 2021 at 2pm.

-- The next meeting of the Journals Board will be on 2 October 2021.
+- The next meeting of the Journals Board will be on 2 October 2021 at 11am.

 A Registered Charity